Managing I/O on TACC Resources

 - running with 4096+ MPI tasks all reading/writing individual files

-- Python jobs using more than 2-3 python modules such as
+- Hundreds of concurrent Python jobs, especially those using multiple modules such as

 As TACC's user base continues to expand, the stress on the resources' shared file systems increases daily.
 TACC staff now recommends new file system and job submission guidelines in order to maintain file system stability.
 If a user's jobs or activities are stressing the file system, then every other user's jobs and activities are impacted, and the system admins may resort to cancelling your jobs and suspending your access to the queues.